AlejandroCiuba/elan_data/tests/README.md

 ***
 ## Directory
 ### Folders
+- `created/`: Contains any files/folders created during the testing process.
+None of these *should* be necessary to run tests beforehand.
 - `keys/`: Contains the "answer key" files needed to compare outputs for various methods and functions.
 ### Files
 - `__init__.py`: Literally nothing, it's just sort of there.